-Our board of directors meets periodically during the year to review significant developments affecting Olo and to act on matters requiring the approval of our board of directors.
-Our board of directors met nine times during the fiscal year-ended December 31, 2022.
-With respect to the committees of our board of directors, during the fiscal year-ended December 31, 2022, our audit committee met seven times, our compensation committee met five times, and our nominating and corporate governance committee met three times.
-During the fiscal year-ended December 31, 2022, each incumbent director attended 75% or more of the aggregate of the meetings of our board of directors and of the committees on which they served.
-We encourage our directors and director nominees to attend our Annual Meeting.
-At the time of the 2022 Annual Meeting of Stockholders, we had nine directors, seven of whom attended the 2022 Annual Meeting of Stockholders.
+Our board of directors meets periodically during the year to review significant developments affecting Olo and to act on matters requiring their approval.
+Our board of directors met five times during the fiscal year-ended December 31, 2023 ("Fiscal Year 2023").
+With respect to the committees of our board of directors, during the Fiscal Year 2023, our audit committee met seven times, our compensation committee met three times, and our nominating and corporate governance committee met three times.
+During the Fiscal Year 2023, each incumbent director attended 75% or more of the aggregate of the meetings of our board of directors and of the committees on which they served.
+We encourage our directors, including our director nominees, to attend our Annual Meeting.
+At the time of the 2023 annual meeting of stockholders.

-As required under applicable NYSE listing standards, during the fiscal year-ended December 31, 2022, our non-employee directors met in regularly scheduled executive sessions at which only non-employee directors were present.
+As required under applicable NYSE listing standards, during the Fiscal Year 2023, our non-employee directors met in regularly scheduled executive sessions at which only non-employee directors were present.
 Mr. Gardner, our chair, presided over the executive sessions of the board of directors and the chair of each committee presided over the corresponding executive sessions of that committee.